What is coastal inundation?

 What are the requirements for minor structures?

-You will need resource consent for any closed boarded fences, retaining walls, raised gardens and concrete and block walls.
+If your property is identified in the District Plan maps as a coastal inundation area, you will need resource consent for any closed boarded fences, retaining walls, raised gardens and concrete and block walls.
 Other structures may also need resource consent if they are defined as a structure in the District Plan e.g. carports and some decks, pools and tanks.
 Minimum floor levels are generally not applicable for minor structures but you'll need to ensure the structures don't interfere with natural flowpaths or ponding areas.
-These may also require building consent.
+These structures may or may not also require a building consent.

 What if I want to do earthworks?